Why Altria Is Poised to Outperform

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the TrackPoisedTo CAPS account.

-The article Why Altria Is Poised to Outperform originally appeared on Fool.com.Fool contributor Brian Pacampara and The Motley Fool have no position in any of the stocks mentioned.
+The article Why Altria Is Poised to Outperform originally appeared on Fool.com.Fool contributor Brian Pacampara has no position in any stocks mentioned, and neither does The Motley Fool.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.